-The Bedouins are an ethnic group of nomads living in the deserts of the Middle East and North Africa.
-The social structure of the Bedouin is a tribal structure.
-Each tribe or group of tribes attributes itself to one ancestor.
-Thisstructure fits well with both the evolutionary rationale of genetic reproduction and survivability.
-Bedouins have traditionally made a living in the past from raising camels and grazing sheep.
+The Bedouins are an ethnic group of nomads living in the deserts of the Middle East and North Africa; they have a tribal structure.
+Each tribe or group of tribes is considered to stem from one ancestor.
+This social structure fits well with both the evolutionary rationale of genetic reproduction and survivability.
+Bedouins traditionally made a living from raising camels and grazing sheep.
 They held land resources, mainly water wells and pasture, in common.
-Each tribal confederation provided its members with equal access to these resources and in certain circumstances could permit such a grant to members of other tribal federations.
-The motive for this regime was survival.
-Bedouins with a common genetic background shared the quest to commonly survive.
-In Bedouin society, there were conditions that supported a regime of common ownership, such as those enumerated by Ostrom in her book: trust among blood relatives, tribal independence and tribal tribunals that resolved disputes.
-Traditional Bedouin society could therefore be another classic example of Ostrom's many examples of common ownership mechanisms that work well.
-However, like many traditional societies, it has to confront changes that challenged the long-standing common strategy.
+Each tribal confederation provided its members with equal access to these resources and in certain circumstances would permit such a grant to members of other tribal federations.
+This regime of the commons was motivated by survival: Bedouins, who had a common genetic background, shared this quest to survive.
+In Bedouin society, there were conditions that supported a regime of common ownership, such as those enumerated by Ostrom: trust among blood relatives, tribal independence, and tribal tribunals that resolved disputes.
+However, like many traditional societies, it had to confront changes that challenged the long-standing common strategy.

 Sedentarization and urbanization

-In the following paragraphs, I will focus on the metamorphosis of thet strategy of common ownership in the Bedouin community living in the Negev region in southern Israel.
-The population of this community is about 200,000.
-It comprises about 16% of Israel’s Arab population and about 3.5% of the entire population.
-At the end of the nineteenth century, Bedouin population gradually began to engage in extensive sporadic agriculture because of the difficulty of continuing to make a living only fromtraditional raising of livestock.
-This change resulted in an internal allocation (not recognized by the government) of private and non-common property rights inagricultural areas that were actually held and cultivated.
-This change did not change the general open access regime that prevailed in the rest of the territories of a tribal confederation.
-In addition, the private agricultural land was also kept in a tribal framework and in case of the sale of land the first right of purchase was reserved for members of the tribe, especially the neighbors.
-Some of the Arab agricultural villages in Israel retained similar characteristics till our days.
-In both societies the allocation of private property rights in agricultural land is still, albeit more loosely, linked to broad family patrilineal relations, which reflects the quest for an evolutionary genetic survival.
+The common ownership regime in the Bedouin community living in the Negev region in southern Israel has undergone change over the past century.
+The community numbers about 200,000 people, comprising about 16 percent of Israel’s Arab population and about 3.5 percent of the total Israeli population.
+At the end of the nineteenth century, the Bedouins population began to engage sporadically in agriculture because of the difficulty of making a living only from the traditional raising of livestock.
+This change resulted in an internal allocation (not recognized by the government) of private and noncommon property rights, but only in cultivated agricultural areas.
+It did not affect the open-access regime that prevailed in the rest of the territories of the tribal confederation.
+In addition, the private agricultural land was also kept in a tribal frameworkl; when land was sold, the first right of purchase was reserved for members of the tribe, especially neighbors of the previous owner.
+Some of the Arab agricultural villages in Israel are also organized in this manner.
+In both Arab and Bedouin societies, the allocation of private property rights in agricultural land is still, albeit more loosely, linked to broad family patrilineal relations, reflecting the evolutionary quest for genetic survival.